 We sorted through hundreds of customer reviews as well as the official OxyElite Pro website to find the valuable information you’re looking for to create this helpful FAQ.

-Oxy, short for OxyElite Pro side effects stated by customers, include headache, nausea, depression, bloating, and jitters.
+Oxy Pro Elite an alternative name for OxyElite Pro, side effects stated by customers, include headache, nausea, depression, bloating, and jitters.

 What is in OxyElite Pro?

 OxyElite Pro ingredients are bauhinia purpurea, bacopa monnieri extract, 1,3-dimethylamylamine hcl, cirsium oligophyllum, yohimbe and caffeine.

 The active ingredient in OxyElite Pro is 1,3-dimethylamylamine hcl.

 OxyElite Pro contains a natural ingredient, caffeine, which has been shown to boost metabolism .
 The effectiveness isn’t linked to this particular formula and there’s no clinical evidence used to support the weight-loss claims.